Establishing a Semi-freestanding Cider Apple Orchard

 Conclusion

-Based on this experience, we do not recommend bamboo poles of the height and thickness used at WSU NWREC, as the sole supporting infrastructure in a semi-freestanding orchard in areas where high sustained winds and/or oversaturated soils are a factor.
+Based on this experience, we do not recommend bamboo poles as the sole supporting infrastructure for trees grafted to G.11 and G.202 rootstock (8–14 ft.) in areas where high sustained winds and/or oversaturated soils are a factor.
+The steel line posts used in this study supported and protected trees well throughout high winds.